Webhooks in Schoox

 Security Policies are internal configurations for endpoints in order to authenticate to an endpoint.
 One academy could have multiple security policies.
 An endpoint could be configured with one security policy.
 The configuration is available only for super admins.

-After Webhooks has been enabled in your academy, select Admin in the top navigation bar.
-Under Webhooks on the left, select Security Policies.
+After Webhooks have been enabled in your academy, select Security Policies.

 Fill in the fields provided, and select the desired authentication type from the drop-down menu.